3 Times Square: Renovation and subsequent leases

 Rudin Management announced in April 2021 that it would be renovating the building for $25 million.
 Rudin had hired FXCollaborative (which had been renamed from Fox & Fowle) to redesign the lobby and add a 16th-story amenity area.
 Rudin also hired Cushman & Wakefield to market the space.
 The renovation came after BMO and FTI vacated large amounts of space in the building.
 In January 2022, Touro College and University System leased 243,305 ft2 on the third to ninth floors, allowing the college to consolidate seven of its schools at one location.
-As part of the lease, a separate entrance would be built at Seventh Avenue and 43rd Street, and staircases, classrooms, laboratories, and meeting areas would be built within the college's space.
+As part of the lease, a separate entrance was built at Seventh Avenue and 43rd Street, and staircases, classrooms, laboratories, and meeting areas were built within the college's space.
+Tenants in the mid-2020s included arbitration firm JAMS.

 Critical reception

 When the building plans were announced in 1998, Herbert Muschamp wrote for The New York Times that the design "is decent, well mannered and deferential, and if you were a gentleman, you would tip your hat."
 Several architectural critics pointed out the use of masonry on some parts of the building and glass elsewhere.
 William Morgan wrote for Oculus: "...the Reuters building is too fussy, too busy, and laden with too many historical references.
 But it is also a lot of fun; glitzy is appropriate here."
 Joseph Giovannini of New York magazine expressed his appreciation for the design, saying that "the Reuters Building does not strive to be a perfect whole" but was instead influenced by its setting.
 Giovannini likened it to a "fraternal twin" of 4 Times Square, adding that 3 Times Square "fits seamlessly here because Fox & Fowle has opened the normally closed skyscraper form to a part of the city that’s already layered in short and tall, new and old buildings".
 Karrie Jacobs of New York magazine also likened the building to 4 Times Square.

 Some critics viewed the mixture of facades as a negative attribute.
 Paul Goldberger of The New Yorker wrote that the building "sometimes seems like a bunch of unintegrated pieces".
 Ned Cramer wrote for Architecture magazine in 2000: "What they built is more of an identity crisis—a mish-mash of forms and materials utterly lacking in finesse or wit or higher meaning."
 Cramer concluded that describing the building as a "skyscraper" would be a "diminishment of its predecessors".